List of Internet pioneers: Van Jacobson

 Van Jacobson is an American computer scientist, best known for his work on TCP/IP network performance and scaling.
 His work redesigning TCP/IP's flow control algorithms (Jacobson's algorithm) to better handle congestion is said to have saved the Internet from collapsing in the late 1980s and early 1990s.
 He is also known for the TCP/IP Header Compression protocol described in RFC 1144: Compressing TCP/IP Headers for Low-Speed Serial Links, popularly known as Van Jacobson TCP/IP Header Compression.
 He is co-author of several widely used network diagnostic tools, including traceroute, tcpdump, and pathchar.
 He was a leader in the development of the multicast backbone (MBone) and the multimedia tools vic, vat, and wb.

 For his work, Jacobson received the 2001 ACM SIGCOMM Award for Lifetime Achievement, the 2003 IEEE Koji Kobayashi Computers and Communications Award, and was elected to the National Academy of Engineering in 2006.
 In 2012, Jacobson was inducted into the Internet Hall of Fame by the Internet Society.

-Ted Nelson

-Theodor Holm "Ted" Nelson (born 1937) is an American sociologist and philosopher.
-In 1960 he founded Project Xanadu with the goal of creating a computer network with a simple user interface.
-Project Xanadu was to be a worldwide electronic publishing system using hypertext linking that would have created a universal library.
-In 1963 he coined the terms "hypertext" and "hypermedia".
-In 1974 he wrote and published two books in one, Computer Lib/Dream Machines, that has been hailed as "the most important book in the history of new media."
-His grand ideas from the 1960s and 1970s never became completed projects.